 This type of situation can lead to a new employee being in over their head because they are simply not experienced enough for the role.
 As a result, your new employee will likely leave or you will be required to let them go due to poor performance during their probationary period.
 In cases like this, once the contract is signed, the client (that would be you) is legally obliged to pay the fee, regardless of whether the candidate works out or not.
 Therefore, make sure you are aware of the small print before you agree to anything.

 Do it yourself

-You can advertise your vacancies on free sites like Gumtree, in national or local newspapers, trade magazines and your local job centres.
+You can advertise your vacancies on sites like Gumtree, in national or local newspapers, trade magazines and your local job centres.
 Universal Jobmatch from Government Gateway is a great service for finding suitable jobseekers.
 There are also many large job search websites with a vast pool of registered candidates just waiting for the perfect role.
 Sites such as Monster, Fish4Jobs, Totaljobs, JobSite and S1 Jobs (to name but a few) are all popular, effective sources used by many companies and recruitment agencies.
-This is also an excellent way of compiling your own database of candidates for any future vacancies that may crop up.
+This is also an excellent way of compiling your own database of candidates for any future vacancies that may open up.

 Is the DIY approach worth it?

 It can be a little more time consuming doing all the hiring yourself but has many benefits; you see each candidate’s genuine covering letter and CV – recruitment companies have a tendency to carry out ‘improvements’ before sending CVs on to a client, so you may not be getting the most accurate representation of the applicant.
 Additionally, whilst it may seem easier and less time-consuming to use an agency, this may not be the case in the long run if your new employee turns out to be less than satisfactory – you will simply have to start the entire recruitment process again.